 In the suggested list below, I will use examples from a retail florist business to make some points clear.

 1) Markets.
 How much do you really know about your current markets or future market?
 Why do your customers buy from you?
 What could you offer that would attract more non-customers?
 How can you sell to more of the profitable customers?
 If you add features or services, will people pay more for them or will they attract more customers?
 Are there bulk, institutional, industrial, or corporate markets beyond normal retail that you are ignoring?

 Florist: Have you thought about selling regular weekly arrangements to area businesses, especially car dealers, law firms, real estate firms, etc. at a reduced rate, but with a one year contract for 50 arrangements?

-2) COMPETITION.
-Who are they and why are they after you?
+2) Competition.
+Who are they and what are they up to?
 What is the overall market trend and how are you holding up in terms of market share and profit position?
 How do you really rank against competitors?
 What substitutes are there to your products and how much of a threat are they?

 Florist: If your funeral business is dwindling, what cultural trends ("no flowers" announcements for example) are important here and how can you counter them (such as sending flowers or a fruit basket to the home of survivors, for example)?

 Use Competitive Intelligence to maintain and enhance your business's market share.

 3) Distribution.
 How can you get your products/services out to new outlets profitably?
 Are there unbranded opportunities?
 Can you bundle in your products with someone else's?